Our Team Members: 100% Local

 Zach fell in love with Trinity at the community meal.
 It was the first place he’d seen in Nashville where all people were welcomed as equals, breaking bread together around a shared table.

 Zach grew up in Memphis, went to school in South Carolina (go ‘dins!), and came to Nashville in 2011.
-Zach and his wife Rachel live in Cleveland Park and enjoy urban flower farming, reading, and sharing meals.
-The blackberries and raspberries hanging over their fence are fair game.
+Zach and his wife Rachel live in Cleveland Park with their two daughters, Elsie and June, and enjoy flower farming, walking and biking the neighborhood, and sharing meals with neighbors.

 Board of Directors